4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 1. More upgrade activities, because the PaaS process updates both the host environment and the stack inside the virtual machine.

-1. A new process far site admins who used to the IaaS process.
+1. For site admins who are used to the IaaS maintenance process, the PaaS process is a new concept to understand.

 ### Scale Unit